richardstartin/richardstartin.github.io/_posts/2020-03-30-population-dynamics-part-1-population-level-models.md

 This is all very well, but many ecosystems do oscillate, even those in harsh environments, and no calibration can make this system oscillate.
 Making realistic assumptions prevents the model from predicting real population dynamics.

+## Wrap Up

+I covered two models based on coupled differential equations, one with unrealistic ecological assumptions but good predictions, the other with realistic assumptions but unrealistic predictions.
+Ultimately, this is because these models need infinite populations to work, but have been applied to sparse populations where there are thousands or even hundreds of individuals.
+In the next post, I will cover building the Volterra model up from stochastic individual level dynamics, and show how to derive a master equation for a stochastic dynamical system.

+> This post involved some qualitative analysis of dynamical systems, if you are interested in this, the [_Nonlinear Dynamics and Chaos_](https://www.amazon.co.uk/Nonlinear-Dynamics-Chaos-Applications-Nonlinearity/dp/0738204536) by Strogatz is great for going in to more depth.